primer/primer.style/docs/illustration-guidelines.md

 **Spacing**

 - The space between blocks should be on a `base-8` scale and have the same amount of space between on both sides.
 Please refer to [Primer: Spacing guidelines](https://styleguide.github.com/primer/support/spacing/) for more information.
 (THESE ARE NOT DEFINITE RIGHT NOW)

-# Spacing

-We use the same spacing as what is in the Primer guidelines which is at a base of 2. **Do NOT exceed a maximum of 24 pixels if elements are contained within the same component.**